bvshyam/portfolio/README.md

 * [Confidence intervals] - Using CI and normal distribution.
 * [Numerical inference] - Hypothesis related questions.
 * [Probability] - Probability related problems
-* [Calculas and Probability] - Solving some questions on calculas and probability.
+* [Calculus and Probability] - Solving some questions on calculus and probability.
-* [Vectors, Matrix, etc] - Some practial problems for math theories like bias, variance, eigen, subspaces, bayes, etc.
+* [Vectors, Matrix, etc] - Some practical problems for math theories like bias, variance, eigen, subspaces, bayes, etc.
 * [Statistics and Probability, etc] - Solving problems stat and probability.